exbotanical/vivisector/documentation/usage-observable-array.md

 });
 ```

 Now, the fun begins.
-Let's modify the `ObservableArray` 'users':
+Let's modify the `ObservableArray` assigned to `users`:

 ```
 users.push("Charlie");